alfajango/alfajango.github.com/_posts/2012-01-09-dynatable.md

 `table.bodyRowSelector` is `'tbody tr'`.

-To render our records, dynatable will loop through our records, running `filters._rowFilter` on each record to create a collection of DOM elements.
+To render our records, dynatable will loop through our records, running `writers._rowWriter` on each record to create a collection of DOM elements.
-The default `filters._rowFilter` creates a table `tr` element and loops through the element attributes (matching our columns) to call `filters._cellFilter` on each.
+The default `writers._rowWriter` creates a table `tr` element and loops through the element attributes (matching our columns) to call `writers._cellWriter` on each.

-If our container element is a `ul`, we could customize our rowFilter as
+If our container element is a `ul`, we could customize our rowWriter as
 follows:

 {% highlight html %}